Thinking About Unretiring in 2025? Here’s What You Need To Know

 Baby boomers bring a lifetime of experience and skills that span decades of employment to the table.
 A recent LinkedIn survey showed that boomers are also the least likely generation to feel burnt out on the job, and separate Bain research shows they feel more loyal to their employers than other generations.
 Besides that, research featured in Harvard Business Review shows that teams that span generations can also result in stronger overall performance and more productive collaboration.

-Recent findings from LinkedIn’s Workforce Confidence survey also show that more than half of Gen Zers and millennials in the U.S. say they need a mentor at work.
+Recent findings from LinkedIn’s Workforce Confidence survey also show that more than half of Gen Zers and millennials in the U.S. say they could use a mentor at work.
 Mentoring relationships can help mentees develop their careers and allow mentors to cultivate a greater sense of purpose and meaning.
 A win-win for everyone.

 Note: A version of this item first appeared in Kiplinger Retirement Report, our popular monthly periodical that covers key concerns of affluent older Americans who are retired or preparing for retirement.
 Subscribe for retirement advice that’s right on the money.